Vietnam National Fine Arts Museum

 What we say:

 Continuing to the right is a very good overview of Vietnamese art before 1800, and the offerings become much more interesting as you complete the first floor circuit.
-All the exhibits are generally well-captioned, though look closely: Some works are reproductions (and not very good ones at that) and are labelled as such.
+Exhibits are generally well-captioned, though look closely as some works are reproductions (and not very good ones at that).
+They are labelled as such.

-The visual arts are more heavily represented on the upper floors than are the plastic arts, but some sculptures are positioned here and there.
-Much of it seems to imitate European trends, though more authentically Asian works on rice paper, such as 'A Carp Playing with the Moon', offer a more stirring aesthetic experience.
+The visual arts are more heavily represented on the upper floors than are the plastic arts, but some war related bronze sculptures are positioned here and there.
+Much of it seems to imitate European trends, though there’s plenty more Asian-orientated work on display, in a variety of media, including drawings inspired by traditional woodcut pictures.
 By the time the Communist era begins, all bets are off as socialist realism takes over, and the art becomes about as meaningful as a mailbox (though, some of it shows considerable technique and is pretty to look at).
-Every gallery features a flip book with detailed information in English, French, Japanese and Chinese.

-A store on premises sells reproductions and if you're a serious art collector, some of the contemporary art on display can be purchased by special arrangement.
+A store on premises sells reproductions and some of the contemporary art on display can be purchased by special arrangement.

 More details66 Nguyen Thai Hoc St, Hanoi